Top 8 High-Tech Car Safety Features

 Car Safety of the Future

-The automotive industry is always trying to keep one step ahead, and technological developments are happening at breakneck pace.
+The automotive industry is always trying to keep one step ahead, and technological developments are happening at a breakneck pace.

 Vehicle-to-vehicle communication – Many accidents are caused because a driver either didn’t know he had to react or didn’t react fast enough.
 Vehicle-to-vehicle (V2V) communication systems are designed to cut down on these types of accidents by alerting drivers what other cars around them are doing.
 The V2V system will use Wi-Fi to essentially say “I’m here” to other nearby cars.Once your car knows about hazards – stopped cars ahead, vehicles coming up quickly in a blind spot, or what’s just over a steep hill – it can warn you or, in the far-off future, react itself.
 Although there are consistency and privacy concerns with this new technology, the National Highway Traffic and Safety Administration is looking into recommending that all vehicles be equipped with some form of this technology in the next few years.